 Winter Solstice Celebration

-Cultures around the globe have celebrated the Winter Solstice, the longest night of the year, a a time to reflect on the past year and look with hope to the coming.
-This family-friendly celebration is appropriate for all ages and will include nature crafts, a festive bonfire, yummy seasonal snacks and so much more!
+press release: Cultures around the world have celebrated the Winter Solstice, the longest night of the year, as a time to reflect on the past year and look forward to the coming one with hope and inspiration.
+Join us, friends and family as we explore solstice traditions under the stars that span centuries around the globe.

-Come celebrate the Winter Solstice while supporting children's environmental education at the Aldo Leopold Nature Center!

 ALNC members: $6/person (Children 3 and younger are free)